upper waypoint

 However, different municipalities are taking different approaches to how they are enforcing the law.

-For instance, cities like Berkeley and San Francisco have already announced the amount they intend to fine drivers for parking in daylighted zones, indicating that they do in fact intend to enforce the law.
+For instance, cities like Berkeley and San Francisco have announced the amount they intend to fine drivers for parking in daylighted zones, indicating that they do, in fact, intend to enforce the law.

 Other cities, like San José, say that this new legislation is going to be “challenging to implement.”

-“The legislation did not provide any funding for analysis, markings, signage, education, or enforcement,” said Colin Heyne, public information manager for the city of San José.
+“The legislation did not provide any funding for analysis, markings, signage, education or enforcement,” Colin Heyne, public information manager for the city of San José, told KQED in December.
 “Without any funding tied to the legislation, we cannot conduct a mass outreach and education campaign or enforce the daylighting rules citywide.”

-Because of this, Heyne said San José will be implementing AB 413 in phases, with a focus on where daylighting will have the most benefit, like on the city’s high-injury network.
+Because of this, Heyne said San José would be implementing AB 413 in phases, with a focus on where daylighting will have the most benefit, like on the city’s high-injury network.

-Heyne says San José has already removed 29 metered spaces in the greater downtown area due to AB 413, and has painted the curbs red in those places.
+Heyne said San José has already removed 29 metered spaces in the greater downtown area due to AB 413 and has painted the curbs red in those places.

-But, he says, the city has not yet set a fine amount for the specific AB 413 violation, so the city will not be issuing daylighting citations until that happens.
+However, he said the city has not yet set a fine amount for the specific AB 413 violation, so the city will not be issuing daylighting citations until that happens.

 The bottom line: to be certain how your area is enforcing daylighting or handing out tickets, you’ll need to check your local government’s website.
 And because enforcement varies greatly even just within the Bay Area, it’s going to be simplest if you assume all daylighting spots everywhere are off-limits — and park accordingly.